laminesadiki/Booking-improvements-actor/README.md

 # Version 2 of Booking-improvements Actor

 in this version , we will add and fix the following things :
-* add Reviews Tags in the output
+* add Reviews Tags : tagsArray + tagsObj (with number of occurence ) in the output